 While our comparison to ETFs is a bit tongue and cheek, it does highlight that the structure of the product has similar attributes to existing financial products.
 We therefore think it is an appropriate comparison, and if Libra wants to be competitive, it should emulate some of the governance and fee characteristics of traditional ETFs.

 However, Libra could attract clients due to integration with platforms such as Facebook, Whatsapp and Instagram.
 If Libra does retain the property of allowing coins to be controlled by private keys, this is an interesting development and the coin is likely to gain share from tokens such as Tether.
-However, in our view, in the long run, it is likely Libra either disables this feature or makes it technically difficult, such that only a tiny minority of users have these “non-custodial” wallets.
-If that happens, Libra is nothing more than a high fee ETF.
+However, in our view, in the long run, it is likely Libra either disables this feature or make it technically difficult, such that only a tiny minority of users have these “non-custodial” wallets.
+If that happens, Libra is nothing more than a high fee ETF, with weak governance.